Holiday Road

 • price 3 of 4

 As soon as the Halloween pumpkins disappear from Main Street, the holidays take over at Disneyland.
-The beloved theme park turns into the merriest place on earth for a full two months (Nov 10–Jan 7), with Christmas makeovers of popular rides and holiday-themed nighttime shows.
+The beloved theme park turns into the merriest place on Earth for nearly two months (Nov 14–Jan 7), with Christmas makeovers of popular rides and holiday-themed nighttime shows.
 As far as Christmas lights go, you’ll spot festive decor all over the parks, from the auto-themed Americana decorations in Cars Land to icicle lights draped atop Sleeping Beauty Castle.
-But the real standout is the joyous facade of “It’s a Small World”.
+But the real standout is the joyous facade of “It’s a Small World.”
+And carrying over from Halloween, “Haunted Mansion” is home to Jack Skellington and friends.
 Just remember you’ll need to secure a reservation to see it all.

 • Downtown